lovelytt0/lovelytt0.github.io/_posts/2019-10-27-PaperReview1.md

 * A much smaller pair of thrust (Mw 7.2, 16 August 2005) and outer rise normal (Mw 7.0, 14 November 2005) events ruptured in Japan.
   * Time separation is `90 days`.
 * Process control time separation is unknown:
-  * viscous relaxation of the lower part of the slab.
+  * `Viscous relaxation` of the lower part of the slab.
-  * poroelastic response in the trench slope region to the change in stresses from the initial thrust event.
+  * `Poroelastic response` in the trench slope region to the change in stresses from the initial thrust event.
-  * visco-elastic deformation of the subducting plate.
+  * `Visco-elastic deformation` of the subducting plate.
 * The 11 March 2011 Tohoku Earthquake (Mw 9.0) ruptured the Japan subduction zone directly south of the 1896 and 1933 Sanriku-oki earthquakes.
   * We consider the potential for great extensional faulting in the outer trench slope or outer rise region seaward of the rupture zone (with tsunami).
   * outer rise Mw 7.7 normal faulting earthquake occurred near the southern end of the 1933 rupture.